Bolton pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Bolton right now?

-On 25 June 2026, overall pollen levels in Bolton are high.
-Grass is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in Bolton are low.
+Grass is the main contributor to airborne pollen, while artemisia and cypress remain at lower levels

 Will pollen levels change in Bolton tomorrow?

-On 26 June 2026, pollen conditions in Bolton will be different from today, with cypress at low levels and grass continuing to decline
+On 17 July 2026, pollen conditions in Bolton will be similar to today, with grass at low levels, artemisia at low levels, cypress at low levels

 Is pollen expected to decrease in Bolton this week?